-Hi, I’m Audrey and I have borderline personality disorder.
+Hi, I’m Sarah and I have borderline personality disorder.
 I use BPD Beautiful, a BPD recovery blog, to help spread awareness and to keep myself accountable in my own recovery.
 In this post, we’re going to talk about Radical Acceptance—a popular DBT skill that is meant to help you regulate your emotions and manage BPD symptoms & rage.

 I don’t know about you but radical acceptance is something I really need to make a part of my everyday life.
 While I’ve made some progress over the last couple of years, I’ve still got a long way to go when it comes to mindfully accepting things I can’t change.
 It’s an uphill battle.